RMS Umbria: Magdalena

 On 12 April 1890 Umbria set off on her usual voyage from New York City with 655 passengers aboard.
-Five days out, in mid-Atlantic she sighted the stricken Norwegian barque Magdalena.
+Five days out, in the mid-Atlantic, she sighted the stricken Norwegian barque Magdalena.
 The barque had struck an iceberg and was waterlogged.
-She rescued Captain Gunderson and his crew of eight, and before abandoning ship Gunderson finished off Magdalena by setting fire to her.
-Four days later all were landed safely at Liverpool.
+Umbria rescued Captain Gunderson and his crew of eight and, before abandoning ship, Gunderson finished off Magdalena by setting fire to her.
+All were landed safely at Liverpool four days later.